wi

 Here are a few more examples, with their original meaning, and then their new meanings when used in different places in combination with wi.

-Due to how wi functions, when it is used with a base modifier, it has no effect. wi converts the base modifier into a base modifier meaning the modifier meaning of the base modifier, so it literally converts it to itself.
+Due to how wi functions, when it is used with a base modifier, it has no effect. wi converts the base modifier into a base modifier that means the modifier meaning of the base modifier, so it literally converts it to itself.
 So the two phrases "tope" and "wi tope" are indentical.

-So in order to say "not good", you would say "wi no tope". wi is required here because no does not negate any words itself, but rather negates the grammatical particle behind it.
+So in order to say "not good", you would say wi no tope. wi is required here because no does not negate any words itself, but rather negates the grammatical particle behind it.

-There is another way wi can be used, and that is in that it can be used to apply modifiers to modifiers.
+But there is reason why wi is used with base modifiers, and that is because it can be used to apply modifiers to modifiers (i.e. adverbs).

 wi and Adverbs